CaptainHansen/EasyJax/README.md

 Easy-to-use OO implementation of AJAX.
 The goal of this tool is to simplify the process of exchanging data between a web browser and a server.

-This code can be used by adding the EasyJax.js file in the js folder to a directory accessible via a web server and simply including the autoload.php script in a php script pointed to with the AJAX request.
+This code can be used by adding the EasyJax.js file in the "client" folder to a directory accessible via a web server and simply including the autoload.php script in a php script pointed to with the AJAX request.

 A simple implementation of an AJAX echo is as easy as this: